ChrisWiegman/chriswiegman.com/content/posts/2014-08-04-nams-some-thoughts-on-a-new-experience.md

 ### WordPress Doesn’t Have a Lock on Community

 Finally, NAMS has served as a reminder that WordPress doesn’t have a lock on community.
-Constantly we in the WordPress community cite&nbsp;its greatest strength as the community itself and refer to&nbsp;that strength as the reason many of us are here rather than in developing for more monetarily lucrative software tools that exist all around us.
+Constantly we in the WordPress community cite its greatest strength as the community itself and refer to that strength as the reason many of us are here rather than in developing for more monetarily lucrative software tools that exist all around us.

 The NAMS community of folks here to learn to make use of tools is just as strong and, in some ways, even stronger (probably due to its size).
 Like <a title="HighEdWeb" href="http://www.highedweb.org" target="_blank" rel="noopener noreferrer">HighEdWeb</a> (another group very dear to my heart) NAMS is a group that acts more as an extended family rather than a bunch of strangers.
 It is a place where best selling authors, millionaire marketers, mommy bloggers and security developers can join forces and share strengths to invest in each other and that is something I shall not forget.